FOOD FUN: Hidden Meanings Of 12 Popular Food Catchphrases

 When zoologists fed monkeys bananas, the apes went crazy over the tasty treat.
 This is also where we get the phrase, to “go ape.”

-Another origin may come from the drunken, bewildered behavior of Indonesians who got totally blackout drunk from a fermented banana drink called Tonto.
+Another origin may come from the drunken, bewildering behavior of Indonesians who got totally blackout drunk from a fermented banana drink called Tonto.
 But our vote is with the monkeys.

 Meaning: Give away a secret

 This expression is believed to have originated in ancient Greece.
 Votes were held by the casting of beans: White beans meant yes and black beans meant no. If the vote collector dropped the jar and a black bean was seen, the vote was ruined.

 The origin of this phrase traces its roots to ancient India.
 When seeking favor from their higher powers, people would throw little balls of butter (more precisely, it was ghee, clarified butter) at statues of the gods.
 Butter was costly, so it was a fitting tribute.
 There’s an even older Tibetan tradition of making sculptures for the New Year out of butter, to bring peace and happiness.